 Lead Ear, Nose, and Throat (ENT) specialist Dr Stephen Kleid offer various treatments for ear problems and disorders in Melbourne, Australia.
 His experience encompasses a wide array of both surgical and non-surgical treatments for diseases involving hearing and the ears.

 Continue reading to find out more about the types of ear problems, as well as the symptoms, causes, and treatment options for each.

-Symptoms of acoustic neuroma develop because of the pressure of the tumour on nearby nerves, such as the facial and trigeminal nerves controlling your facial muscle movement and facial sensation.
+The development of symptoms in acoustic neuroma occurs as a result of the tumour exerting pressure on adjacent nerves, such as the facial and trigeminal nerves responsible for facial muscle movement and sensation.

-At an early stage of schwannoma, the following subtle symptoms may occur:
+In the early stages of schwannoma, subtle symptoms may manifest, including:

-- Tinnitus, in other words, a ringing in the ear
+- Tinnitus, characterized by a ringing sensation in the ear

 - Hoarseness of the voice